 When hunger pangs first hit, they can take you by surprise.
 We’ve all been there.
 You’re sitting in a quiet college classroom during a big final or—worse—in an important job interview.
 Your stomach starts rumbling and the harder you try to get it to shut up, the louder and more demanding it gets.
 It’s embarrassing and unnerving.
 What does it want?

 Is that growl in your stomach a sign of a building bellyache or is your body just screaming, “feed me”?
 The truth could be a little bit of both!

 Some people refer to hunger pangs as “hunger pains,” and it’s not just because the two words sound so similar.
-When your body is starting to feel hungry, a hormone called ghrelin kicks into play.
+When your body is starting to feel hungry, a hormone produced in your stomach and small intestine called ghrelin kicks into play.